Undergraduate Scholars Program

 Timeline

-Oregon Wine Research Institute (OWRI) Undergraduate Scholars Program
+Oregon Wine Research Institute and Erath Family Foundation Undergraduate Scholars Program

-The Oregon Wine Research Institute (OWRI) at Oregon State University offers an annual competitive program to fund undergraduate research internships in areas related to viticulture, enology, and economics.
-The goal is to provide highly-motivated undergraduate students with the opportunity to learn and actively participate in research related to grape and wine production.
+The Oregon Wine Research Institute (OWRI) at Oregon State University and the Erath Family Foundation are committed to training the next generation of wine industry professionals by providing students with educational opportunities in viticulture, enology, and wine economics.
+The OWRI Erath Family Foundation Undergraduate Scholars Program offers an annual competitive program to fund undergraduate research internships in these areas.
+The goal is to provide highly motivated undergraduate students with the opportunity to learn and actively participate in research related to the wine industry.
 Scholars will have the opportunity to gain a broader learning experience outside of the classroom by working directly within the lab and/or research program of an OWRI faculty mentor.
+As part of this program, students will attend a discipline-relevant conference, which will provide professional development opportunities and exposure to the broader grape and wine industry.

 The OWRI is a collaborative research and education program located within Oregon State University and it involves partnerships with multiple organizations and works with the Oregon wine grape industry to meet their research needs.
 Researchers include faculty in the Horticulture, Food Science & Technology, and Applied Economics Departments at Oregon State University as well as researchers in the Horticultural Crops Research Unit of the USDA in Corvallis, Oregon.
 Students select one mentor to work with during the scholars program.